Table of Contents

 What is the difference between Internal and External links?

-Whereas internal links connect web pages of the same website, external links connect web pages with pages of other websites.
+Whereas internal links connect web pages of the same website and act as inbound linking, external links connect web pages with pages of other sites.

 Although you want your website visitors to stay on your website as long as possible and don’t want to direct them away from your site, external links that direct users to reputable and trustworthy websites, improve your SEO.
 Why?